Jin93/T2DAG/README.md

   11. Cai, T.T., Liu, W. and Xia, Y., 2014.
 Two-sample test of high dimensional means under dependence.
 Journal of the Royal Statistical Society: Series B: Statistical Methodology, pp.349-372.
   12. Gregory, K.B., Carroll, R.J., Baladandayuthapani, V. and Lahiri, S.N., 2015.
 A two-sample test for equality of means in high dimension.
 Journal of the American Statistical Association, 110(510), pp.837-849.
   13. Xu, G., Lin, L., Wei, P. and Pan, W., 2016.
 An adaptive two-sample test for high-dimensional means.
 Biometrika, 103(3), pp.609-624.
+  14. Li, H., Aue, A., Paul, D., Peng, J. and Wang, P. 2020.
+An adaptable generalization of hotelling’s t2 test in high dimension.
+The Annals of Statistics, 48(3), pp.1815–1847.

 ##  Author Information